Parallel-in-Time/pySDC/pySDC/projects/DAE/README.rst

 A special case of such an implicit differential equation arises when the Jacobian :math:`\partial_{u'}F` is singular.
 This implies that the derivative of some of the components of :math:`u(t)` do not appear in the system of equations.
 The system is thus denoted a differential algebraic system of equations.

-Since the derivative :math:`u'(t)` cannot be isolated the Picard formulation used in SDC for ordinary differential algebraic equations (ODEs) cannot be used here.
+Since the derivative :math:`u'(t)` cannot be isolated the Picard formulation used in SDC for ordinary differential equations (ODEs) cannot be used here.
 Instead the derivative, henceforth denoted by :math:`U(t)`, is cast as the new unknown solution and the implicit system of equations is written as

 .. math::